nucleuslabs/form-capacitor/README.md

 ## Usage

 ### Helper methods
+These are the core methods that are used to interact with the underlying mobx-state-tree.
+Also a function that can help formating error messages.

  - getValue(obj, path) - gets a value in a mobx state tree or observable map tree based on a path array
  - setValue(obj, path, value) - sets a value in a mobx state tree or observable map tree based on a path array